lepistojukka/jukkalepisto.com/README.md

 # jukkalepisto.com
-Source of code of simple static "business card"-type website
+Source of code of simple static responsive "business card"-type website

+## When implementing